-Paws4Fun agility will hold Agility Association of Canada (AAC) trials as well as seminars and fun matches which include the popular 4-match K-9 Kup.
+Paws4Fun agility will hold Agility Association of Canada (AAC) trials (see Trials page) as well as seminars and fun matches which includes the popular 4-match K-9 Kup and Retired Agility Dog fun match.
 We are also involved with giving agility demonstrations in the community.

 These events only take place with the support of volunteers.
 Visit the relevant links to see what volunteers are expected to do at trials.
 The Job Jar lets volunteers know about current or upcoming volunteer requirements.

 RAD (Retired Agility Dog) Fun Match